TheCouponBureau-org/basket-validation-function/java/Readme.kotlin.md

 What happens inside this second validation pass:

-1. Locally supplied `purchase_requirement` objects are checked first.
-2. TCB `retailer/redeem` is called with `pre_process = "yes"` for the remaining coupons.
+1. TCB `retailer/redeem` is called with `pre_process = "yes"`.
+2. TCB validates whether each coupon is currently usable.
 3. Coupons not returned in `newly_redeemed` are removed.
+4. The SDK uses the updated `purchase_requirement` returned by TCB.
-4. Final basket validation runs on the TCB-confirmed coupon set.
+5. Final basket validation runs on the TCB-confirmed coupon set.

 Response: